MiguelEIbrahim/Information-sec-17/README.md

     89381425464258575553
     62864628009582789845
     31968000000000000000
-    0. Yes its alot of numbers
+    0. Yes its alot of numbers, so yes it is possible to randomize the selection.